Joey Votto Preview, Player Props: Reds vs. Angels

 Joey Votto At The Plate

-- Votto has had at least one RBI in 34.7% of his games this season (17 of 49), with two or more RBI eight times (16.3%).
-He has also accounted for three or more of his team's runs in six contests.
+- Votto has an RBI in 17 of 50 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 34.7% of his games this season, with two or more runs scored in 6.1%.
+- He has scored in 17 games this season (34.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.